Efficient Perception, Planning, and Control Algorithm for Vision-Based Automated Vehicles: Results and discussions

+In Figs. 10--13, the ego car was guided to drive along the central lane by the MTUNet$\_$1$\times$ model at higher cruise speeds (80 and 60 km/h on Tracks A and B, respectively) than those in Figs. 6--9.
+For ego vehicles with the VPC-CILQR and CILQR controllers (Figs. 10 and 11), the maximum $\Delta$ deviations were approximately half of the lane width (2 m).
+In particular, the ego cars controlled by the SQP-based algorithms unintentionally left the ego-lane at the curviest section of Track A (Figs. 12 and 13).
+This was attributed to the slower reaction times of SQP-based algorithms (9.70 ms) than of CILQR-based algorithms (0.58 ms).
+Therefore, higher controller latency may not only result in ego car instability but also unsafe driving, particularly when the vehicle enters a curvy road at high speed.

-Fig. 10 presents the longitudinal experimental results for the CILQR and SQP controllers.
-The maneuver was performed on a section of Track B; the ego vehicle was initially cruising at 76 km/h and approached a slower preceding car with speed in the range of 63 to 64 km/h.
-For all ego vehicles under CILQR/SQP control, speed could be regulated, the preceding vehicle could be tracked, and a safe distance between vehicles could be maintained.
+The car-following maneuver in Fig. 14 was performed on a section of Track B. The ego vehicle was initially cruising at 76 km/h and approached a slower preceding car with speed in the range of 63 to 64 km/h.
+For all ego vehicles with the CILQR or SQP controllers, the vehicle speed was regulated, the preceding vehicle was tracked, and the controller maintained a safe distance between the vehicles.
 However, the uncertainty in the optimal solution led to differences between the reference and response trajectories \cite{Lim22}.
-For the longitudinal CILQR and SQP controllers, respectively, the $v$-MAE was 0.1971 and 0.2629 m/s and $D$-MAE was 0.4201 and 0.4930 m (second row of Table VIII).
+For the longitudinal CILQR and SQP controllers, respectively, $v$-MAE was 0.1971 and 0.2629 m/s, and $D$-MAE was 0.4201 and 0.4930 m (second row of Table VIII).
 Hence, CILQR again outperformed SQP in this experiment.
-Table IX presents the average time to arrive at a solution for the VPC, CILQR, and SQP algorithms.
-The computation period of VPC was shorter than the MTUNet$\_$1$\times$ inference time (24.52 ms); the iterative periods of the SQP solvers were longer than the ego vehicle control period (6.66 ms), and the SQP solvers required 16.7 and 21.5 times more computation time per cycle than did the CILQR solvers to accomplish the lane-keeping and car-following tasks, respectively.
-A supplementary video featuring the lane-keeping and car-following simulations can be found at https://youtu.be/Un-IJtCw83Q.
+A supplementary video featuring the lane-keeping and car-following simulations can be found at \url{https://youtu.be/Un-IJtCw83Q}.